Britain's best picnic spots

 Although it’s one of East Anglia’s most popular stretches of sand, Holkham Beach is so vast you won’t have any trouble finding a secluded spot.
 The three miles of flat, golden sands stretch as far as the eye can see; even the skies seem somehow bigger here.
 The beach is part of Holkham National Nature Reserve, and the dunes harbour natterjack toads and as well as a beautiful variety of orchids, thistles and sea lavender; offshore, little terns hover and dive for fish.
 If the northerly winds pick up, pitch up within the pinewoods that back onto the beach.

 Eat your sandwiches opposite one of the most iconic scenes in the country – the Seven Sisters.
-OK, so the shingle beach doesn’t make for the comfiest of meals, but the views are well worth it.
+Okay, so the shingle beach doesn’t make for the comfiest of meals, but the views are well worth it.
 The Sisters is a great place to watch the sun set because of the way the light plays over the white cliffs, and it’s also a location that’s captivated filmmakers for decades.
 Scenes from Atonement and Robin Hood: Prince of Thieves should ring bells.
 Behind the famous chalk cliffs you’ll find meandering rivers, flower-rich downland and a rollercoaster path on which you can walk off your sandwiches, using our 6km route.

 Stroll for seven miles among the ponds and pasture of Chatsworth's parkland on the eastern borders of the Peak District National Park.
 Aside from the manicured slopes, beautifully tended gardens and grand estate view that make this such a classic picnic spot, Chatsworth in Derbyshire has one resounding feature that puts it squarely on the picnic spot wish list – the farm shop is simply brilliant.
 Arrive with an empty basket and spend an hour filling it with a vast array of delicious home-cooked meats, pies, cheese and bread – 60 percent of which are sourced from within the estate – before finding your own patch of deer-nibbled grass on which to recline.
 There are no ‘keep off the grass’ signs here, so finding your own slice of Chatsworth is easy as pie.